VedPillewar/Free-For-All./README.md

     try:
     while True:
         if moisture_sensor.value == 0:
-            print("💧 Soil is DRY.
+            print(" Soil is DRY.
 Water the plant!")
         else:
-            print("🌿 Soil is MOIST.
+            print(" Soil is MOIST.
 No need to water.") sleep(2)

     except KeyboardInterrupt: